When, Where, And How To See One Of Maui’s Best Sights

 You can take a van tour to this 10,023-foot peak (the highest point on Maui) or drive up there yourself.
 Pick up a free map in the baggage-claim area of the Maui airport, or at the concierge desk in any hotel.
 The drive is somewhat difficult on a winding mountain road.
 Allow about two and a half hours each way, plus time to stop for sightseeing along the way.
-It’s in a national park, so there is a small park entrance fee.
+It’s in a national park, which charges an entrance fee of $25 per car.

 If you are going to drive up to the crater for sunrise, you will need a permit in advance.
 (This is separate from the national park entrance fee which you pay as you enter the park.)
 The price for a sunrise permit is $1.50 per car, and you have to get it before you go, from this web page.
 The permit requirement for sunrise on Haleakala started February 1, 2017, because too many cars were showing up for sunrise some days, and there often were not enough parking spaces for all of them.
 So they now issue a limited number of permits (150) in order to limit the number of cars at the summit at the time of sunrise.
 You do not need an advance permit if you are going to the top of Haleakala after sunrise (after 7 AM).